 Molecular mechanisms of division-size determination.
-The simple models just outlined provide a statistical view of the features of cell division, but leave unanswered questions regarding the molecular mechanisms by which cells determine that they have reached the critical threshold for division.
-Resolving this issue is a fundamental requirement for understanding how changes in cell sizes and division times might be accomplished by evolution.
+The simple models just outlined provide a statistical view of the features of cell division, but leave unanswered questions as to the molecular mechanisms enabling cells to determine when they have reached the critical threshold for division.
+Resolving these issues is essential to understanding how changes in cell sizes and division times might be accomplished by evolution.

-One model invokes a burst of cell-division inhibitor produced at the time of cell division, which then gradually becomes diluted as cell volume increases.
+One model for this decision-making process invokes a burst of cell-division inhibitor produced at the time of cell division, which then gradually becomes diluted as cell volume increases.
 An alternative model invokes the gradual buildup of an activator molecule to the point at which a threshold concentration is exceeded.
-Simple mathematical constructs have been developed to explain the features of these alternative models (Sompayrac and Maaløe 1973; Amir 2014; Deforet et al. 2015; Soifer et al. 2016).
-However, where the underpinnings of cell-division time have been sought at the molecular level, inhibitor mechanisms have generally come to the fore.
+Simple mathematical constructs have been developed to explain the features of these alternative models^{3,31,122,123}.
+However, for species in which the molecular underpinnings of cell-division time have been sought, inhibitor mechanisms have generally come to the fore (Figure 5).

-For example, the soil bacterium Bacillus subtilis determines the time of cell division by use of two-component system (Weart et al. 2007; Chien et al. 2012).
-As a central hub, the tubulin-like cell-division protein (FtsZ) has a nearly constant concentration under all nutritional conditions.
-At high nutrient conditions, an inhibitor molecule (UgtP) oligomerizes with FtsZ preventing formation of the cytokinetic ring until a relatively large cell size (containing more free FtsZ molecules) is attained, whereas under low nutrient conditions, UgtP is sequestered away from FtsZ, allowing division at a smaller cell size.
+For example, the soil bacterium Bacillus subtilis determines the time of cell division by use of a two-component system^{28,148}.
+The tubulin-like cell-division protein (FtsZ) acts as a central hub and has a nearly constant concentration under all nutritional conditions.
+At high nutrient conditions, an inhibitor molecule (UgtP) oligomerizes with FtsZ preventing formation of the cytokinetic ring until a relatively large cell size (diluting UgtP, and freeing up FtsZ molecules) is attained.
+Under low nutrient conditions, UgtP is sequestered away from FtsZ, allowing division at a smaller cell size.

 E. coli utilizes a different inhibitor mechanism to determine the time of division.
-In this case, an inhibitor molecule oscillates back and forth between the cell poles, such that a minimum concentration exists at the cell midpoint; once the concentration drops below a critical point by growth dilution, cell division ensues (Lutkenhaus 2008).
+In this case, an inhibitor molecule oscillates back and forth between the cell poles, such that a minimum concentration exists at the cell midpoint.
+Once the inhibitor concentration drops below a critical point by growth dilution, cell division ensues81.

 Inhibitor mechanisms for division-time determination extend to yeasts.
-The fission yeast S. pombe utilizes a spatial gradient to sense its size - an activator of mitosis is centrally located, whereas an inhibitor of the activator has a gradient initiating at the cell poles; as the cell grows, the inhibitor concentration declines to the point at which mitosis is activated (Moseley et al. 2009).
-In contrast, in the budding yeast S. cerevisiae, a short burst of synthesis of a mitosis inhibitor is elicited shortly after cell division in a size-independent manner (Turner et al. 2012; Schmoller et al. 2015; Litsios et al. 2019).
-Smaller cells, with a higher inhibitor concentration at birth, must then add more volume to reduce the inhibitor to its critical concentration to allow mitosis to proceed.
-A second protein, maintained at a constant concentration throughout most of the cell life cycle, plays a central role here - it acts as an inhibitor of the mitotic inhibitor, but only becomes effective upon increasing in abundance late in the growth cycle, reducing the latter to a low enough level to allow division initiation.
+The fission yeast S. pombe utilizes a spatial gradient to sense its size - an activator of mitosis is centrally located, whereas an inhibitor of the activator has a gradient initiating at the cell poles; as the cell grows, the inhibitor concentration declines to the point at which mitosis is activated92.
+In contrast, in the budding yeast S. cerevisiae, a short burst of synthesis of a mitosis inhibitor is elicited shortly after cell division in a size-independent manner^{77,116,134}.
+Smaller cells, with a higher inhibitor to its critical concentration to allow mitosis to proceed.
+A second protein, plays a central role here, operating as an inhibitor of the mitotic inhibitor, but only becoming effective upon increasing in abundance late in the growth cycle and reducing the mitotic inhibitor to a low enough level to allow division initiation.

-Remarkably, although these four systems all rely on mechanisms of inhibition to determine cell-division time, the molecular details are essentially nonoverlapping.
+Remarkably, although all four of these systems rely on mechanisms of inhibition to determine cell-division time, the molecular details are essentially nonoverlapping.
 As in the case of the regulation of ribosome biogenesis (Chapter 6), this implies that over evolutionary time the basic machinery dictating the key life-history features of cells - size and age of reproduction - has been rewired on multiple occasions.
 How such modifications are made without imperiling the fitness of individuals with intermediate states is unclear, and constitutes a major challenge for evolutionary cell biology.
+Regardless of the underlying evolutionary mechanisms, one should clearly be wary of Jacob's59 proclamation that "All that is true for E. coli, is true for the elephant."